tiacsys/bridle/boards/shields/waveshare_pico_10dof_imu_sensor/doc/index.rst

 #################################

-The `Waveshare Pico 10-DOF IMU Sensor`_ shield is a :bbk:`pico sized` multi sensor module designed for the :ref:`zephyr:rpi_pico` and gives the ability to collect environmental data like temperature and air pressure.
+The `Waveshare Pico 10-DOF IMU Sensor`_ shield is a :bbk:`pico sized` multi sensor module designed for the |zephyr:board:rpi_pico| and gives the ability to collect environmental data like temperature and air pressure.
 It can also be used to build a robot that can detect motion and orientation.
 It communicates with the Raspberry Pi Pico over I2C.